GeoinquietosMadrid/webmapping/secciones/carto.md

 ### Tiled layers vs. Leaflet vectors

-When loading a lot of vector layers to a Leaflet map we can easily fall into a performance problem, as each feature of each layer has to be present in the browser's memory.
+When loading a lot of vector layers to a Leaflet map we can easily fall into a performance problem, as each feature of each layer has to be stored in the browser's memory.

 Then, what's the alternative if we need to visualize thousands or even millions of points at the same time?